bminer/node-blade/README.md

 <h1>Some header text</h1><p>Some &quot;paragraph&quot; text</p>
 ```

+You can `render` as many times as you wish, and by default, the rendered content will
+be appended to the block.
+You can also prepend the rendered content to the block or
+replace the contents of the block with rendered content.
+Here are the variations:

+- `render param_block_yo("Some header text", 'Some "paragraph" text')`
+- `render append param_block_yo("Some header text", 'Some "paragraph" text')`
+	(same as above)
+- `render prepend param_block_yo("Some header text", 'Some "paragraph" text')`
+- `render replace param_block_yo("Some header text", 'Some "paragraph" text')`

-Parameterized blocks are really cool because "append", "prepend", and "replace"
+Parameterized blocks are really cool because regular "append", "prepend", and "replace"
 all work, too.
 Just remember that order matters.
-A render call always "appends"
-to the block, and you can render as many times as you wish.

 Another example: